IBM/SalesEnablement-SterlingDataExchange-L3/docs/DemoPreparation-CloudShell.md

-This demonstration requires the Custom ROKS requests: https://techzone.ibm.com/collection/custom-roks-vmware-requests IBM Technology Zone (ITZ) environments.
+This demonstration guide assumes a **Custom ROKS** envirnment provisioned from IBM Technology Zone (ITZ) <a href="https://techzone.ibm.com/collection/custom-roks-vmware-requests" target="_blank">here</a>.

 At this point, all users should have completed the steps in the {{learningplan.name}} learning plan to reserve the Red Hat OpenShift on IBM Cloud environment as described in the {{learningplan.name}} <a href="" target="_blank">Introduction video</a>.
 Before proceeding, validate that the reservation has been fully provisioned and is in the **Ready** state in ITZ.
 If not, please complete those steps before proceeding.

 ![](_attachments/TZReady.png)

 The following steps must be performed before delivering the demonstration.
-These steps should be performed well in advance of starting an actual client demonstration as it will take approximately 1 hour for all steps to complete.
+These steps should be performed well in advance of starting an actual client demonstration as it will take approximately 90 minutes for all steps to complete.

 ## Accept invitation to join the ITZ IBM Cloud account for the Custom ROKS reservation